chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/getting-started.md

 Chroma is an AI-native open-source vector database.
 It comes with everything you need to get started built-in, and runs on your machine.

-For production, Chroma offers [Chroma Cloud](https://trychroma.com/signup) - a fast, scalable, and serverless database-as-a-service.
-Get started in 30 seconds - $5 in free credits included.

 {% Tabs %}

 {% Tab label="python" %}